Genivia/ugrep/README.md

                   By default SEP is a double hyphen (`--').

            -H, --with-filename
                   Always print the  filename  with  output  lines.
 This  is  the default when there is more than one file to search.

            -h, --no-filename
                   Never  print  filenames  with output lines.
+This is the default when there is only one file (or only standard input) to  search.

            --help Print a help message.

            -I     Ignore  matches  in  binary files.
 This option is equivalent to the --binary-files=without-match option.

            -i, --ignore-case
                   Perform case insensitive matching.
 By default,  ugrep  is  case sensitive.
 This option applies to ASCII letters only.

            --include=GLOB
                   Search only files whose name matches GLOB (using wildcard match- ing).
 A glob can use *, ?, and [...] as  wildcards,  and  \  to quote a wildcard or backslash character literally.
 If GLOB con- tains /, file pathnames are matched.
 Otherwise  file  basenames are  matched.
 Note  that --exclude patterns take priority over --include patterns.
 This option may be repeated.

            --include-dir=GLOB
                   Only directories whose name matches GLOB are included in  recur- sive  searches.
 If GLOB contains /, full pathnames are matched.
                   Otherwise basenames are matched.
 Note that  --exclude-dir  pat- terns  take  priority  over --include-dir patterns.
 This option may be repeated.

            --include-from=FILE
                   Read the globs from FILE and search only files  and  directories whose  name  matches  one  or  more  globs  (as  if specified by --include and --include-dir).
 Lines starting  with  a  `#'  and empty  lines  in FILE are ignored.
 When FILE is a `-', standard input is read.
 This option may be repeated.

            -J[NUM], --jobs[=NUM]
                   Specifies the number of jobs to  run  simultaneously  to  search files.
 Without  argument  NUM,  the  number of jobs spawned is optimized.
 No whitespace may be given between -J and its  argu- ment  NUM.
 This  feature  is  not available in this version of ugrep.

            -j, --smart-case